acoli-repo/acoli-morph/README.md

 release:
 - [`release/`](release): release of the interlined graph in binary (RDF-HDT) format

+The repository contains the release data, to re-build from scratch, run

+    $> make refresh

 OntoLex-Morph is still under development, so this is explorative work, mostly.
 The vocabulary may change.

 At the moment, it is relatively unclear how replacements are to be specified.
 We have a consensus to use regular expressions for the purpose, but there is a single `morph:replacement` property only, and it seems to be an object property.